-For information on setting retention rules for a log bucket, see Configure custom retention.
+For information about setting retention rules for a log bucket, see Configure custom retention.

 Log views let you control who has access to the logs within your log buckets.

-_Default, which shows all logs except Data Access audit logs.
+_Default bucket shows all logs except Data Access audit logs.
+The

 Using logs in the Google Cloud ecosystem

-The following section provides information on using logs in the broader Google Cloud.
+The following section provides information about how to use logs in the broader Google Cloud.

-Log-based metrics are Cloud Monitoring metrics that are based on the content of log entries.
-If Cloud Logging receives a log entry for a Cloud project that matches the filters of one of the Cloud project's metrics, then that log entry is reflected in the metric data.
+Log-based metrics are Cloud Monitoring metrics that are derived from the content of log entries.
+For example, if Cloud Logging receives a log entry for a Cloud project that matches the filters of one of the Cloud project's metrics, then that log entry is counted in the metric data.

-Sink exclusion filters apply to system-defined user metrics, which count only logs that are included for ingestion by the Cloud project.
+Sink exclusion filters apply to system-defined log-based metrics, which count only logs that are included for ingestion by the Cloud project.